rfaridi/write-up/Economy/onion-price/finEx-onion-price.md

 What happens in the mean time is people suffer.
 In Bangldesh, the well-offs, elites can do away with a high price of onion but many poverty stricken people can not.
 Particularly, those with businesses running small restaurants, its a really big burden.
 But from the government level there is no systematic response to this yearly event.

 Its mind boggling that people in the highest possible desicion making do not understand that you just can not control a market by punishing businessman.
+According to a report in Dhaka Tribune Sep 17, 2020, three onion traders weren fined Tk 2000 in Dinajpur.
+In Benapole, three more onion traders were penalized Tk 30000.
+In Lakhipur, a mobile court fined two wholesalers Tk 6000 for selling onions.
 The market can only be controlled by the playbook of a market.
 Particularly in a competitive market.
 Onion has the all the hallmark of a textbook case of nearly perfectly competitive market.
 It has identical products, many buyers and sellers and free entry and exit.
 An individual businessman has very limited power to control the market.

 Therefore its foolish to look for syndicate in a highly competitive market such as onion.
 Rather, look at the source of the problem.
 The problem stems from the fact that there is some serious imbalance in the supply and demand.
 Whenever supply exceeds demand price starts to fall, whenever supply falls below demand, price starts to go up.
 If government starts to increase supply in the market, there is no reason why the price will start to go down.